mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 Always pay close attention to the changes you apply to the configuration files!
 :::

-Within the project, different users can concurrently work on the same branch while having visibility on any configuration changes made by other users.
+Within the project, different users can concurrently work on the same branch while having visibility of any configuration changes made by other users.
 As a matter of fact, from the Design area, and specifically through the branch action popover, it will be possible to:

 - Have visibility if other users have committed new changes to the configuration of the branch you are also working on
-- Be aligned to the latest changes remotely committed by starting a merge flow that will allow you to identify diffs between compared configurations and to resolve changes/conflicts
+- Be aligned to the latest changes remotely committed by starting a merged flow that will allow you to identify diffs between compared configurations and to resolve changes/conflicts
 - Align the configurations of two different branches within the same project
 - Have visibility on all the configuration changes made locally before committing them

-Therefore, in case of a new commit available, users can decide whether to start a merge configurations process or to save their local changes on a new branch.
+Therefore, in case of a new commit is available, users can decide whether to start a merge configurations process or to save their local changes on a new branch.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '340px'}}>